We are daughter and father – one event producer, one project manager – both highly experienced in turning people’s creative vision into reality.

-- It doesn’t have to be complicated – the principles of good project management are simple and universal.
-You shouldn’t have to fight through a jungle of jargon to get to them.
+Two things I’ve learned: formal methods aren’t always appropriate; and it doesn’t have to be complicated.
+The principles of good project management are simple and universal.
+In the creative and events industries people don’t have time to fight through a jungle of jargon.